 (Washington, D.C.) – Congressman C.A.
 Dutch Ruppersberger (MD-02) today issued a statement on the announced select committee to explore climate change policy:

 About 2.35 million households in Maryland receive tax refunds each year

-(Washington, DC) – Congressman C.A.
-Dutch Ruppersberger joined U.S.
+(Washington, D.C.) – Today, Congressman C.A.
+Dutch Ruppersberger voted to pass legislation funding the U.S.